-After several rounds of structural and artwork changes, a paperboard gusset folder was the best option for the small cards due to lower cost, better protection and faster production time.
+After several rounds of structural and artwork changes, a paperboard gusset folder was the best option for the small cards due to its lower cost, better protection, and faster production time.

-The final specification was 18PT gusset folder with locking feature, Full Color CMYK with Matte Lamination.
+The final specification was an 18PT gusset folder with a locking feature, Full-Color CMYK, and Matte Lamination.